XKCP/XKCP/usage-example.md

 ### Usage

-To use any of them in your C/C++ project, you have to first build the FIPS202 library, and include it in your project.
+To use any of them in your C/C++ project, you have to first build the XKCP library, and include it in your project.
 The following steps illustrate how to do that:

-#### Example of using the `SHA3_256` hash function
+#### Example of using the `SHA3-256` hash function

 <details open>
     <summary>Simple usage</summary>